camsaul/humane-are/README.md

           + 1000.0
 ```

-There's no easy way to tell *which* specific arguments caused the tests to fail.
+There's no easy way to tell *which* specific assertion caused the test to fail.

 *Note: this isn't a problem if you're using normal "inhumane" test output, since you'd get something like*